yeethax/Rekt/README.md

 ### 📩 You need to host it on a real website for it to work (recommended: Hostinger, Netlify, Vercel)
-### To Buy The Full Clean & deobfuscated Scripts Or For Any Other Types Of Scripts & Development Orders Message us here: [@CryptoDrainers](https://t.me/cryptodrainers)
+### To Buy The Full Clean Scripts Or For Any Other Types Of Scripts & Development Orders Message us here: [@CryptoDrainers](https://t.me/cryptodrainers)

 ---
 ## 🎁 Full Solana Drainer / Full NFTs Stealer/ V1.0 Drainer Template